 - Check out our full review of music streaming services to start listening to your favorite artists.

-- We took a closer look at Spotify and Apple Music’s service, features, interface, and playlist curation.
+- We took a closer look at Spotify’s music streaming service and Apple Music service, features, interface, and playlist curation.

-- Curious about high-quality music streaming?
+- Curious about full review of music streaming services?
 We examined whether it’s worth the upgrade.